pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 - What it does, who maintains it
 - And more

-The file is also often used to configure tools such as static type checkers (e.g. mypy), linters (eg black, ruff), and other tools.
+The file is also often used to configure tools such as static type checkers (e.g. mypy), linters (e.g. black, ruff), and other tools.

 ## Time to update your pyproject.toml file